Running Redox on Real Hardware

 zstd -d $HOME/Downloads/redox_*_x86_64_*_livedisk.iso.zst

-- Right-click the Redox image, hover the PeaZip section and click on the option to extract the file or open the file on PeaZip and extract
+- Right-click the Redox image, hover the 7-Zip section and click on the option to extract the file or open the file on 7-Zip and extract

 Linux Instructions

-We recommend that you use the Popsicle tool on Linux to flash your USB device, follow the steps below:
+We recommend using the Popsicle tool to flash ISO images to USB devices on Linux.
+To flash an image, follow the steps below:

-- Click on this link to open the Popsicle releases page and download the
+- Open the Releases section to open the Popsicle releases page and download the

 .AppImage